weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 ---
 layout: guides
-title: Networking and Monitoring Containerized Spring Boot Microservices with Weave Net and Weave Scope
+title: How to Containerize Spring Boot Microservices
 shorttitle: Networking and Monitoring Containerized Spring Boot Microservices with Weave Net and Weave Scope
 description: Using Weave Net and Weave Scope to network and monitor your microservices.
 tags: ubuntu, spring-boot, microservices, weave